The Best Paris Fashion Week Show Had Its Own Waterfall

 There were even a few outfits that made some bloggers claim that Balenciaga now looks like rip-off Chanel.
 No doubt, that’s all in keeping with Gvasalia’s street-inspired ethos.

 As some of the Balenciaga exhibitions draw to a close, all eyes now turn to another iconic 20th century designer, Mariano Fortuny, as the Paris shows wrap.
-As the shows wound down, those still on their feet flocked to the opening at the Galliera fashion museum of the exhibition Fortuny: A Spaniard in Venice, which runs until January.
+Those with any style-inspired energy left flocked to the opening at the Galliera fashion museum of the exhibition Fortuny: A Spaniard in Venice, which runs until January.